bashu/wagtail-embedvideos/README.rst

 Simple app that works similar to ``wagtailimages``, but for embedding YouTube and Vimeo videos and music from SoundCloud.

+The current version is tested for compatiblily with the following:

+- Wagtail versions 2.7 to 2.14
+- Django versions 2.2 to 3.2
+- Python versions 3.6 and 3.9

 Maintained by `Basil Shubin <https://github.com/bashu>`_,  and some great `contributors <https://github.com/bashu/wagtail-embedvideos/contributors>`_.